SakshiPandey97/cis6930fa24-project3/README.md

 - pandas, numpy, scikit-learn (for data handling and clustering)
 - plotly (for interactive visualizations)
 - pypdf (for extracting text from PDFs)
-- sqlite3 (Python standard library for database)
+- sqlite3

 All dependencies are listed in `Pipfile`.
 ### Tests
 This project includes a minimal set of tests designed to verify the core functionality of the application.
 The tests use pytest and ensure that the web application behaves as expected for its key features.
-Below is an overview of the test structure and instructions to run them.
+Below is an overview of the test structure.

 1. test_index_get
 Purpose: Verifies that the index page (/) loads successfully.